Skilled Wound Care for Nursing Facilities

 Why Partnering with Vohra Makes Sense

 We have achieved outstanding health and financial outcomes – saving Medicare more than $19,000 on average per patient and reducing healing times by 21 days*.
 Your Vohra physician improves outcomes and adds value to healthcare.

 Occupancy & Retention

 By excelling in wound care management, our facilities are considered preferred locations for patients with serious and/or chronic wounds.

-With respect to occupancy and retention of patients, facilities with proven outcomes have measurable data that shows an advantage over facilities with high rates of infection, amputation, and hospital readmission.
+With respect to occupancy and retention of patients, facilities with proven outcomes have an advantage over facilities with high rates of infection and hospital readmission.

 Independent Lewin Group Study